SOLOMZ/ACT-Calc-Egy/README.md

 ## Linux and MacOS:
 open the terminal and run the file (ex: `./FILENAME`) or compile it from source (ex: `gcc calc.c`)
 ## Windows:
-if windows throws an error like *"Access Denied"*, put the `.exe` file in a folder and open windows defender and add it in the exclusion list and if you are going to compile it from source, compile `calcwindows.c` instead of `calc.c`
+if windows throws an error like *"Access Denied"*, put the `.exe` file in a folder and open windows defender and add it in the exclusion list.
+If you are going to compile it from source, compile `calcwindows.c` instead of `calc.c`